 - Both [REC] and its American remake Quarantine have a zombie-infested apartment which is quickly barricaded by heavily armed cops.

-- Set up in This Book Is Full Of Spiders.
+- Set up in This Book Is Full of Spiders: Seriously, Dude, Don't Touch It.
 It helps that those responsible for the outbreak control all the information coming out of the quarantine zone, and have claimed that there are no survivors, just brainless animated corpses.
 This, of course, is a lie.

 - In World War Z, at one point a tanker defending a bridge is horrified when he sees refugees crossing it get bombed with poison gas, but understands when about one in ten of the dead suddenly stand back up as zombies.